+During the year ended December 31, 2021, approximately 81% of the Organization's total expenses related to program services, 14% to management and general services, and 5% to fundraising activities.
 During the year ended December 31, 2020, approximately 79% of the Organization's total expenses related to program services, 16% to management and general services, and 5% to fundraising activities.